nori-dot-eco/contracts/docs/Removal.md

 function numberOfTokensOwnedByAddress(address account) external view returns (uint256)
 ```

-The number of unique token IDs owned by the given &#x60;account&#x60;.
+The number of unique token IDs owned by the given `account`.
 Maintained for efficient lookup of the number of distinct removal tokens owned by the Market.

 | Name | Type | Description |